MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/plan-cloud-management-gateway.md

 - **Other certificates** may be required, depending upon your client OS version and authentication model.
 For more information, see [CMG certificates](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway).

+    - Starting in version 1802, you must configure all [**management points to use HTTPS**](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#enable-management-point-for-https).

 - Integration with **Azure AD** may be required for Windows 10 clients.
 For more information, see [Configure Azure services](/sccm/core/servers/deploy/configure/azure-services-wizard).

-    - If using Azure AD, you must configure all [**management points to use HTTPS**](/sccm/core/clients/manage/cmg/certificates-for-cloud-management-gateway#enable-management-point-for-https).

 - Clients must use **IPv4**.